ErrorPro/react-google-autocomplete/README.md

 It has only one config argument which has propperties: `apiKey`, `ref`, `onPlaceSelected`, `options`, `inputAutocompleteValue`, `googleMapsScriptBaseUrl`.
 The same props described [here](#reactgoogleautocomplete)

+### Returned value

+This hook returns object with only two properties:

+  - `ref` - is a react ref which you can assign to any input you would like.
+  - `autocompleteRef` - is the [autocomplete](https://developers.google.com/maps/documentation/javascript/reference/places-widget#Autocomplete) instance

 ## usePlacesAutocompleteService

 ![](https://img.badgesize.io/ErrorPro/react-google-autocomplete/master/lib/usePlacesAutocompleteService.js?compression=brotli&label=brotli)